Monthly Passenger Bus and Urban Transit Survey (MBUS)

 This survey is conducted by Statistics Canada in order to collect the necessary information to support the Integrated Business Statistics Program (IBSP).
 This survey collects data essential for the statistical analysis of the passenger bus industry and its impact on the Canadian economy.
 Your information may also be used by Statistics Canada for other statistical and research purposes.

-This survey collects gross revenue and passenger trip data from 10 urban transit companies across Canada.
-These companies represent approximately 80% of urban transit activity revenues across Canada.
+This survey collects total operating revenues and passenger trip data from the largest urban and intercity passenger transit companies across Canada.
+Those companies represent at least 75% of provincial revenue for urban transit and intercity bus activity in Canada.
 These data are intended as a leading indicator of trends in the urban transit sector and are one input to monthly GDP estimates.
-Aggregate data are available.
-The survey includes 3 scheduled intercity carriers, but as a result of confidentiality, these data are not made available.
+Aggregate data nationally and by region will be made available.

 This statistical activity is part of a set of surveys measuring various aspects of activities related to movement of people and goods.
 These surveys are grouped as follows:

 Transportation by air includes records related to the movement of aircraft, passengers and cargo by air for both Canadian and foreign air carriers operating in Canada as well as the financial and operating characteristics of Canadian air carriers.
 These data are produced by the Aviation Statistics Centre.